RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: RW-Post: A Post-aligned Multimodal Fact-Checking Benchmark with Auditable Evidence

-Annotators judge whether the post is correctly extracted, and whether the image is necessary or relevant for understanding the claim, by manually comparing the original fact-checking article with the extracted post and image.
-Each sample was independently annotated by two reviewers, and all disagreements were resolved through discussion until consensus was reached.

-For post-link extraction, annotations distinguish between \emph{correct extractions}, \emph{missing extractions}, \emph{incorrect extractions}, and \emph{false positives}, enabling a fine-grained analysis of the LLM-annotated result.
-On a manually reviewed set of 100 Snopes articles, the system correctly extracted post links in 76.39\% of link-containing cases, with errors primarily arising from missed extractions rather than incorrect matches, and produced false positives in 14.29\% of link-absent articles.
+Annotators verify whether extracted posts and images correctly correspond to the original fact-checking articles.
+Each sample is independently annotated by two reviewers, with disagreements resolved through discussion.
+On a manually reviewed set of 100 articles, the system correctly extracts post links in 76.4\% of link-containing cases, with most errors arising from missed extractions rather than incorrect matches.

-For image annotations, claims are categorized based on (i) whether the image is semantically related to the claim and (ii) whether the image content or authenticity affects the claim’s veracity, resulting in three categories: \emph{necessary}, \emph{relevant}, and \emph{irrelevant}.
-The results show that images are evidentially necessary in 87\% of claims, while 5\% involve related but non-decisive images, and only 8\% correspond to erroneous cases with irrelevant image usage.
-Overall, these distributions indicate high annotation quality and support the reliability of the dataset for evaluating multimodal fact-checking.
-Figure~\ref{fig:image-categories} illustrates two examples validated by human annotators.
+For images, annotators categorize their role based on their perceived evidential function within the multimodal claim context, rather than their factual correctness. \emph{direct evidence}: the image is presented as providing direct and specific visual proof for the claim. \emph{contextual evidence}: the image is semantically related to the claim and provides contextual information, but does not constitute direct visual proof. \emph{irrelevant}: the image is unrelated to the claim.
+Results show that images provide direct evidence in 87\% of claims, while only 8\% correspond to cases with irrelevant image usage.
+Examples of these categories are shown in Fig.~\ref{fig:image-categories}.

-In summary, the correctness of the text–image claims and the role of images are strongly validated, while the post-extraction capability of the LLM is reasonably accurate but still limited in completeness and can be further improved.

-\paragraph{Validation of Reasoning and Evidence} Human evaluation of the extracted reasoning, key points, and supporting evidence follows the same procedure used for evaluating the fact-checking models’ outputs, and is therefore described in our main experimental section \ref{exp-explain}.